-James Fuller is a right-arm bowler and right-handed batsman.
+James Fuller is a right-arm bowler and right-handed batter.

 He was born in Cape Town, South Africa and has represented Hampshire in all formats since joining the Club in 2018.